sibinnediyoram/uz_eks/README.md

 **Deployment approach**:
 We can go for canary deployments since it will help us to create separate set of pods of application and once it become healthy we can redirect a part of traffic to this new pods.
 Once the testing and verification completed we can scale the new application and can remove old one.
-We can use Argo, for deployments and kustomize and standalone k8s manifests to prepare the deployment.
+We can use Argo, for deployments and kustomize or helm and standalone k8s manifests to prepare the deployment.

 **Task2**:
 Jenkinspipeline file is updated in the repository and we can use the same to deploy the cluster.
 We can create multiple tfvars files for each environment where we need to create the eks cluster and can apply it with argument -var-file corresponding to respective cluster environments and configurations.
 Also we can isolate the statefiles using workspace switching.